Messy Color™ Creamsicle

 • Several testers mentioned that Creamsicle is similar to some of the rarer coral hues.

-"It’s an orange much like Effetre’s Mango or Tequila sunrise."
-Read more at Elasia's blog. – Elasia
+"It’s an orange much like Effetre’s Mango or Tequila sunrise." – Elasia

 • Testers report that Creamsicle color shifts depending on the type of lighting.